BogdanCocis/IoT-Plant-irrigation/README.md

 ## Overview

 The Plant Irrigation System is an automated solution to monitor and control the irrigation of plants.
-It uses a combination of sensors, a microcontroller (Arduino), and a backend server to manage the irrigation process based on soil moisture levels.
+It uses a combination of sensors, a microcontroller, and a backend server to manage the irrigation process based on soil moisture levels.
 The system can be controlled manually or automatically based on predefined thresholds.

 ## Features